 Argumentative Writing in Grade 4 to Grade 5

 Mr. Kalamata opened a second folder and distributed a parallel sheet.
-“This page shows scaffolding from fourth to fifth grade.”
+“This page shows scaffolding of argumentative writing from fourth to fifth grade.”

 As he walked around the room, the curriculum coordinator continued.
 “As you can see, we begin with a single paragraph here too.
 Don’t be afraid to stick with it until kids master it.
 Even if you’re a fifth grade teacher.